eonil/aafc2/README.md

 You just push some parameters to a configured pipeline, and gonna get result eventually and integrate them into app state.

-I do not support to apply "dataflow programming" to whole app.
-App should remain as REPL using "single unified state". "dataflow programming" works well only if each pipelines doesn't need to be consistent.
-And in almost all cases, apps require "state consistency" in very wide level.
+I do not support applying "dataflow programming" style to whole app.
+Basically, an app should remain as REPL with "single unified state".
+Because, "dataflow programming" works well only if each pipelines doesn't need to be fully consistent.
+And in almost all cases, apps require "consistency" in very wide level — globally.
 REPL with "single unified state" is the best and easiest way to archive that so far in my opinion.
+Therefore, "dataflow programming" can be an optional choice to simplify complex I/O.

 Avoid Unnecessary Operations